cloudmesh/cloudmesh-openapi/paper/_index.md

 ## Acknowledgements

+## Appendix

+### Setup

+### Benchmark Source code

 ## References

 We will use bibtex, but start with footnotes.
 All http or links must also be in refernces.
 No exception.

-## Appendix

-### Setup

-### Benchmark Source code
+[^cloudmesh-openapi]: Cloudmesh Openapi Web page <https://github.com/cloudmesh/cloudmesh-openapi>